JimStevens-YZY/HabitTracker/README.md

 ## Quick Start

-1. Launch the app :iphone:
+1. Launch the app. :iphone:
-2. Create a new habit :bookmark:
+2. Create a new habit. :bookmark:
-3. Set the habit name and reminder time :memo:
+3. Set the habit name and reminder time. :memo:
-4. Check off the corresponding date each day upon completing the habit :round_pushpin:
+4. Check off the corresponding date each day upon completing the habit.:round_pushpin:
-5. View habit completion statistics and charts :bar_chart:
+5. View habit completion statistics and charts. :bar_chart:

 ## Contributions